 .
 Magnetic Fields Festival is set up in and around a royal palace (or mahal in Hindi), which was earlier the residence of the Thakur of Alsisar.

 .
 Magnetic Fields Festival unites India’s contemporary culture with its historical royal hospitality and traditions under one programme which extends beyond just music into captivating activities and liberating experiences.

 .
 Magnetic Fields Festival welcomes festival goers of all ages.
 Children under 12 go for free, children above 12 need a full ticket.

-You can also buy a pass to pitch your own tent if you are equipped with the necessary gear.
-The on-site accommodation packages normally include a festival admission ticket, double check before purchasing so you do not buy an admission ticket twice!
+You can also buy a pass to pitch your own tent if you have the necessary gear.
+The on-site accommodation packages normally include a festival admission ticket.
+Double-check before purchasing so you do not buy an admission ticket twice!